Ynn/selfstar/for-beginners/download.md

 <section  markdown="1">
-#Installing the working environment
+#Installing your working environment

-Our learning environment is made of three complementary tools (see figure):
+The learning environment is made of three complementary tools (see figure):

 + **An Execution platform based on OSGi and iPOJO**.
-This platform supports the dynamic execution of the pervasive applications developed by students.
+This platform supports the dynamic execution of the Java applications.

 + **An Integrated Development Environment**.
 This Eclipse-based IDE provides comprehensive facilities for the development in OSGi/iPOJO.
 Specifically, it includes a source code editor, build automation tools and automated deployment on the execution platform.

-+ **A home simulator called iCASA**.
-This simulator is made of two synchronized parts: a GUI that can be run on any Web browser and a set of OSGi components running on the execution platform linked with the pervasive applications.
++ **A smart home simulator called iCasa**.
+This simulator allows you to create a wide range of devices that can be used by your OSGi/iPOJO applications.
+It also permits the definition of scenario that can be played at various speeds.

 <div style="margin:auto;width : 80%;"/>
 <img alt="the iCASA environment" src="{#img#}/getting-started/getting-started.png"/>